webpack/webpack.js.org/src/content/guides/asset-modules.md

 };
 ```

-With this config all the `html` files will be emitted into `static` directory within output directory.
+With this config all the `html` files will be emitted into a `static` directory within the output directory.

 `Rule.generator.filename` is the same as [`output.assetModuleFilename`](/configuration/output/#outputassetmodulefilename) and works only with `asset` and `asset/resource` module types.